Things To Do In Lyon

 Le Centre-Ville – The Downtown Stretch

-Discover the Churches
+Discover Lyon’s Churches

 Like many medieval European cities, Lyon is home to an abundance of awe-inspiring churches.
 The two most famous are the Basilique and St. John’s cathedral.

-The Parc de la Tete d’Or
+Parc de la Tête d’Or

-parce-de-la-tete-dorKnown as “Park of the Golden Head” by Anglo travelers, this is truly one of the most magnificent features of the city.
-More than a simple park, the many acres of rolling green grass house colorful botanical and rose gardens, shaded running and bike trails, a large, island-spotted lake, and a full-sized zoo complete with giraffes, bears, lions, monkeys, and hippos.
+parce-de-la-tete-dorKnown as “Golden Head Park” by Anglophones, this is truly one of the most magnificent features of the city.
+It’s more than a simple park – its many acres of rolling green grass house colorful botanical and rose gardens, shaded running and bike trails, a large, island-dotted lake, and a full-sized zoo complete with giraffes, bears, lions, monkeys, and hippos.

-Take one of the paddle or row boats onto the water, read a book under one of the many trees, or stop by an ice cream vendor for a delicious French cone.
+Take one of the paddle or row boats onto the water, read a book under the trees, or stop by an ice cream vendor for a delicious French cone.
 No matter who your travel company happens to be, this spot is a unique must-see that stays open until sunset.

 Vieux Lyon – Old Lyon

-Croix-Rousse – A Bohemian Neighborhood
+Croix-Rousse: A Bohemian Neighborhood

 The Gallo-Roman Museum and Ruins